masawdah/modislst/README.md

 covariables like digital elevation model and aspect, or combine the two method together to get better results.

-This work was the result of Master's thesis in fulfilment of the requirements for the Erasmus Mundus degree of Master of Science in Geospatial Technologies.
+This work developed in fulfilment of the requirements for the Erasmus Mundus degree of Master of Science in Geospatial Technologies.
 At the Westfälische Wilhelms-Universität Münster, supervised by:

 - Prof. Dr. Hanna Meyer
+- Dr. Maite Lezama Valdes
 - Prof. Dr. Ignacio Guerrero
-- Dr. Maite Lezama Valdes

 ## Installation